 Pre heat the oven to 200 C. Bring the water, butter, sugar and salt to the boil.
 Remove from the heat and add the sifted flour to the liquid.
 Beat vigorously until it binds together and comes away from the side of the pan (I find using a whisk better than a wooden spoon for this).
 Allow the mix to cool for 1o – 15 minutes.
 Gradually add the beaten eggs to the dough, mixing in between each addition until you have a glossy paste that is a thick dropping consistency.
 Fill a piping bag with a 1 cm wide plain nozzle and pipe balls on a lined baking sheet.
 The balls will double in size so allow a bit of space.
 Bake for about 20 minutes until golden brown.
 Remove and set aside to cool.

 While the profiteroles are baking, make your filling by beating 2 cups of cream until soft peaks and adding 1 cup of passion fruit / granadilla curd and mixing together.

 Fill another piping bag with the cream mixture, press a small hole at the base or bottom edge of the profiterole, stuff the nozzle into the hole and fill with the cream.
 The inside is soft and hollow so it fills up as much as it needs to.
 Set aside.

 Assemble the pile of filled profiteroles on a nice serving place.
-Melt 150g of white chocolate in the microwave or over a double boiler and drizzle this over your arranged pile and serve.
+Melt 150g of white chocolate ( I like to use Valrhona chocolate) in the microwave or over a double boiler and drizzle this over your arranged pile and serve.

 If you wanted to be really cheffy about it you could further decorate with spun sugar or crushed sugar praline, but it is really quite sweet and decadent as it is.
 The granadilla / passion fruit adds a slight tart edge which breaks through the richness.